5 Habits That Separate People Who Age Well From Those Who Don’t

 Habit OneThey protect their sleep like a non-negotiable

-There is a reason elite performers — athletes, executives, surgeons — have become obsessive about sleep over the past decade.
+Not as a luxury — as a biological requirement.
+There’s a reason elite performers, from athletes to surgeons, have become obsessive about sleep over the past decade.
 It isn’t a wellness trend.
 It’s biology.

-During deep sleep, your brain activates the glymphatic system — a cellular cleanup process that clears toxic waste products including amyloid-beta and tau proteins, the same compounds linked to Alzheimer’s disease and cognitive decline.
+During deep sleep, your brain activates the glymphatic system — a cellular cleanup process that clears waste products including amyloid-beta and tau, the same compounds linked to cognitive decline.
 This process can only happen when you’re asleep.
 There is no workaround.
+And the downstream effects of chronic sleep deprivation go far beyond feeling tired:

-- Telomere shortening accelerates.
+• Telomere shortening accelerates.
 Poor sleep is one of the most consistent predictors of biological aging at the cellular level.

-- Growth hormone secretion drops.
+• Growth hormone secretion drops.
 The majority of your nightly growth hormone pulse happens during deep sleep.
 Miss the sleep, miss the repair.

 Habit TwoThey keep muscle on their frame

-After age 35, the average person loses 1–2% of their muscle mass per year without deliberate resistance training.
-By 60, that can mean 25–30% less muscle than you had in your prime — and with it, a dramatically different metabolic reality.
+Muscle isn’t aesthetic.
+It’s metabolic armor.
+After age 35, the average person loses one to two percent of their muscle mass per year without deliberate resistance training.
+By 60, that can mean 25 to 30 percent less muscle than you had in your prime — and with it, a dramatically different metabolic reality.

 This matters for reasons most people never hear about: